5 Best Aquarium CO2 Regulators of 2021 - Care Your Plants!

 - The solenoid is sound-free and reliable

-- The check valve prevents reverse flow damaging the regulator
+- The check valve prevents reverse flow from damaging the regulator

 - Very simple to install and operate